Claim for common treatments and items such as dentistry and glasses with extras health insurance.

 - Medium extras.
 If you are middle-aged or have a growing family, this intermediate policy can be a good choice for balancing affordability and cover.
 It pays benefits for a broad range of services, has reasonable premiums and is typically suited to those with an average need for health care services.
 Services that you can expect to be covered for include major dental, optical, physiotherapy, occupational therapy and more.

 - Basic extras.
 Designed for those who are young, fit and healthy and not in need of a high level of cover, this policy will pay benefits for a limited selection of vital treatments such as general dental, optical and physiotherapy.
-While annual benefit limits will be smaller compared to medium or comprehensive extras policies, the cost of premiums for basic extras is also much lower.
+While annual benefit limits will be smaller compared to medium or comprehensive extras policies, the cost of premiums for basic extras is also lower.

 Below you can find examples of commonly claimed for medical services that comprehensive, mid and basic extras will pay benefits for.
 This is by no means an exhaustive list, and you will find most extras will include a wide range of services.